The Table

 The Reasonable Middle Ground

-You prepare your opening: structured consultation, meaningful engagement, two review meetings per quarter.
+You open with structured consultation, meaningful engagement, two review meetings per quarter.
 It sounds reasonable.
-It is reasonable.

-Claudia's response takes 14 seconds of silence before it arrives: 'Aggregated data.
-So I cannot verify your root cause analysis against actual pay distributions.
-I cannot check whether Band 4 women are clustering at the bottom of the grade range.
-I'm being asked to consult on a remediation plan I cannot independently verify.
-Henrik, Article 9(3) uses the word cooperation.
+After 14 seconds of silence, Claudia: 'Aggregated data.
+So I cannot verify your root cause analysis.
+I cannot check whether Band 4 women cluster at the bottom of the grade.
+I'm being asked to consult on a plan I cannot verify.
+Article 9(3) uses the word cooperation.
 I have a legal team too.'

-The meeting does not collapse, but it has shifted.
-Claudia will document this exchange.
-If Meridian's remediation is ever challenged, the record will show that the Works Council was offered consultation, not cooperation, and that they objected.
+The meeting doesn't collapse but it has shifted.
+Claudia will document this.
+If Meridian's remediation is ever challenged, the record will show the Works Council was offered consultation, not cooperation, and objected.

 -1 Compliance